Inside squalid house where disabled man was enslaved and starved by wife and carer

 “I will always need help and support throughout my life from others, I honestly do not imagine how I will ever trust someone again.

 “I still can’t sleep properly, and it’s rare for me to get a full night’s sleep.
 I believe that this is due to the psychological after effects of the circumstances I was put through.
-I still have to sleep with the lights on. on average I sleep four hours a night, which is hugely detrimental to my mental and physical well-being, sometimes it’s as low as two hours.
+I still have to sleep with the lights on.
+On average I sleep four hours a night, which is hugely detrimental to my mental and physical well-being, sometimes it’s as low as two hours.

 He added: “I feel like Sarah has ruined me for anyone else, I feel abandoned like I was pushed to one side, I couldn’t trust the one person who should have been on my side.”

 He continued: “Before I met Sarah, I had a career, I went to the cinema and the pub, I had friends and I had a great life.

-“When we first got together, she and I would do these things together, when George came into our lives, these things stopped.”
+When we first got together, she and I would do these things together, when George came into our lives, these things stopped.”

 Sentencing the defendants, Judge William Ashworth praised Mr Somerset-How for his “courage” and said: “I find as fact of which I am sure that Tom Somerset-How was held in slavery for at least two years and eight months, kept in bed, deprived of adequate food or water, kept away from his family with the curtains drawn, frequently in his own urine and excrement, unwashed and unkempt.”